Good Earth Farm | ![]() |

 fruit and has been called a vigorous determinate.
 Celebrity is a tomato that is

-or clouds.
-While other varieties may have their ups and downs, Celebrity makes
+other varieties may have their ups and downs, Celebrity makes a good crop of

-a good crop of mid-size (7-8 oz.) beautiful fruit every year.
-Cosmonaut Volkov
+mid-size (7-8 oz.) beautiful fruit every year.
+A new and improved Celebrity

 (OG) produces large (8-12 oz.), great-tasting red tomatoes in August.